 "Oh! thoughtless, thoughtless Lydia!" cried Elizabeth when she had finished it.
 "What a letter is this, to be written at such a moment!
-But at least it shews that she was serious in the object of her journey.
+But at least it shows that she was serious on the subject of their journey.
 Whatever he might afterwards persuade her to, it was not on her side a scheme of infamy.
 My poor father! how he must have felt it!"

-"I never saw any one so shocked.
+"I never saw anyone so shocked.
 He could not speak a word for full ten minutes.
-My [153] mother was taken ill immediately, and the whole house in such confusion!"
+My mother was taken ill immediately, and the whole house in such confusion!"